phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/read.md

             "locked":true
         }

-If the requested key is not available, then a 404 status is returned, along with the error message as JSON:
+If the requested key is not available, then a `404` status returns, along with the error message as JSON:

         $ curl -u andrew.lunny@nitobi.com https://build.phonegap.com/api/v1/keys/ios/8989898